creatorsim/creator-assembler/README.md

   which allows loading the page at `localhost:8080/js_example`.
 - `web.js`: main module for the web example, shows how to load the package in the web
 - `node.js`: main module for the Node.js example, shows how to load the package in Node.js
-- `compiler.mjs`: module responsible for interaction with the package, shows how to use the provided API
+- `assembler.mjs`: module responsible for interaction with the package, shows how to use the provided API